 Upon completion of this course, the student will:

-- Solve application problems using linear equations and inequalities.
+- Solve application problems using linear and quadratic functions

 - Apply linear and quadratic functions to profit and loss applications.

 - Apply linear and quadratic functions to investment problems.

 - Apply linear and quadratic functions to supply and demand problems.

 - Apply linear and quadratic functions to finance applications.

 - Determine the future value of regular annuities.

 - Determine the present value of regular annuities.

 - Determine payments/contributions from present value and future values of regular annuities.

 - Solve systems of linear equations, and perform matrix algebra.